Tatev (village)

 Tatev (Տաթև) is a village and the center of the Tatev Municipality of the Syunik Province in Armenia.
 The village is home to the 9th-century Tatev Monastery, and hosts a station of the Wings of Tatev; the world's longest non-stop double track aerial tramway.

 Demographics

-Population

 The Statistical Committee of Armenia reported its population was 892 in 2010, down from 1,042 at the 2001 census.